 Have you ever considered your diet as a method of improving your lung condition?
 Chances are you haven’t, and to be honest, not very many people do.
 Directly, eating certain kinds of food is not going to change the progression of your lung disease.
 There isn’t a superfood that offers life-changing medicinal benefits such as a COPD cure.
-There isn’t a leafy green that has the same healing power as stem cell therapy.
+There isn’t a leafy green that has the same healing power as cellular therapy.
 But food can still help you cope with your lung disease side effects.
 Certain foods, ones that are oxygen rich, can actually increase your blood oxygen levels.
 Imagine what food could do for you.

 Before you start any diet, there are two essential things to remember.
 One: Remember that a diet is simply what you eat.
 It’s a lifestyle modification, but it most certainly is not your whole life.
 Two: Don’t give up, but don’t get stuck in a rut.
 If you aren’t happy with your current food choices, change it up.
 Try something new.
 Find new recipes.
 But whatever you do, don’t revert back to your old unhealthy lifestyle because there are always other options out there.

 When it comes to modifying your diet, you should always consider what would help your overall health.
 Will dropping your caloric intake help you lose weight?
 Sure, but cutting your calories too severely will also cause you to lose energy.
 Balance is essential.
 For individuals combating a chronic lung disease, it is important to boost your calories to maintain your weight and your energy level, but doing so healthily can be difficult.
 By looking for foods that are oxygen rich, you can improve your blood oxygen level and hopefully breathe a little easier.
 This means it’s time to get creative with protein and veggies.